nickltang/Blackjack-Live/README.md

 # Blackjack-Live
-A web-based blackjack game with video chat room functionality
+A web-based blackjack game with video chat room functionality.
+Gameplay is single player for now-- other users are able to join a game room with an active player and spectate the game while video chatting.

 ## Tech Stack
 - Frontend